 Split is better for day trips!

-The most popular day trips from Dubrovnik include a visit to Montenegro, a day trip to Mostar, islands Korcula, Mljet, and Elafiti, and wine tasting in Konavle or Peljesac peninsula.
+The most popular day trips from Dubrovnik include visiting Montenegro, a day trip to Mostar, islands Korcula, Mljet, and Elafiti, and wine tasting in Konavle or Peljesac peninsula.

 From Split, on the other hand, you can easily visit the towns of Trogir, Šibenik, and Zadar, national parks Plitvice Lakes and Krka Waterfalls, Brac, Hvar, Vis and Solta Islands, Mostar in Bosnia and Herzegovina, Omis for various outdoor activities, and Makarska Riviera.

-Is eating out better in Split or Dubrovnik?
+Is eating out better in Dubrovnik or Split?

 Food and restaurants are equally good in Split and Dubrovnik.